Surname inflection: Practice of surname legal regulation

-Despite the growing number of foreign women and men in the Czech Republic, Knappová does not mention gendered foreign surnames at all.
+Despite the growing number of foreign women and men in the Czech Republic, Knappová does not mention gendered foreign surnames.

 Liberalization of uninflected surnames registration

-In 2013, the Senate rejected a bill that would have allowed women to register their surnames in the masculine form based on their own decision in all cases.
-The proposal was submitted by the chairman of the Civic Democratic Party (ODS) senate club Richard Svoboda.

-In 2019, the Czech Pirate Party proposed the same change Vice Prime Minister Jan Hamáček argued against this second proposal, that "inflection of surnames is a characteristic feature of the Czech linguistic system".
-The linguist Karel Oliva also expressed his agreement with this opinion, who stated that the Czech language requires inflection throughout its grammatical structure and also that thanks to it the wording of the name clearly defines gender, which prevents awkward misunderstanding in communication situations.
+In 2013, the Senate rejected a bill that would allow women to register their surnames in the masculine form based on their own decision in all cases.
+The proposal was submitted by the chairman of the Civic Democratic Party senate club Richard Svoboda.
+In 2019, the Czech Pirate Party proposed the same change.
+Vice Prime Minister Jan Hamáček argued against this second proposal, as "inflection of surnames is a characteristic feature of the Czech linguistic system".
+Linguist Karel Oliva expressed his agreement with this opinion, stating that the Czech language requires inflection throughout its grammatical structure and that clearly defined gender prevents awkward misunderstanding.
 The proposal of the Czech Pirate Party was also rejected.

-In 2020, the representative of the government of the Czech Republic for human rights Kateřina Valachová prepared a proposal for liberalization, as she stated in an interview with Czech Television.
-It was only in 2021 that the House passed the proposal of deputy and government commissioner for human rights Helena Válková (ANO) and deputy Ondřej Profant (Pirates).
-According to the proposal, Czech women will now be able to choose whether to have their surname entered in the Register inflected or not, without having to fulfill any conditions.
-91 members of parliament voted in favor, 33 against, and 48 abstained from voting.
+In 2020, the Czech Republic government's representative for human rights, Kateřina Valachová, prepared a proposal for liberalization, as she stated in an interview with Czech Television.
+In 2021, the House passed the proposal of deputy and government commissioner for human rights Helena Válková (ANO) and deputy Ondřej Profant (Pirates).
+According to the proposal, Czech women will now be able to choose whether to have their surname inflected when it is entered in the Register, without having to fulfill any conditions.
+91 members of parliament voted in favor, 33 voted against, and 48 abstained from voting.

 As of 1 January 2022, there is no condition for the right to have a surname in the uninflected form.